BetterFeeds/PenguinPunch/content/post/episode5.md

 [Free yourself with Sovereign](https://github.com/sovereign/sovereign)

-> Sovereign is a set of Ansible playbooks that you can use to build and maintain your own personal cloud based entirely on open source software, so you’re in control.
+> Sovereign is a set of Ansible playbooks that you can use to build and maintain your own personal cloud based entirely on open source software, so you're in control.

 Secureshell